Lab 1: Introduction to Java

 the name of the class (so the first non-comment line

-- Correct the mistake above, then delete one l from the
+- Correct the mistake above, then delete the l (el) from the

 - Leaving off a quotation mark in a string literal